-Towards the close of the year 1850, the Author first formed the design of rectifying the Circle to upwards of 300 places of decimals.
+TOWARDS the close of the year 1850, the Author first formed the design of rectifying the Circle to upwards of 300 places of decimals.
 He was fully aware, at that time, that the accomplishment of his purpose would add little or nothing to his fame as a Mathematician, though it might as a Computer; nor would it be productive of anything in the shape of pecuniary recompense at all adequate to the labour of such lengthy computations.
-He was anxious to fill up scanty intervals of

-Life of Pi (CARMA)
+He was anxious to fill up scanty intervals of comething original and which.
+J.M.
+Borwein Life of Pi (CARMA)